What Obvi Learned In 2019

 The numbers are in: drivers are keeping their vehicles for longer, with the average length of time that drivers keep a new vehicle being around 6 years.

-One of the biggest reasons why is that vehicles are simply made better than they were before, making it take longer for one to become a “Beater.”
+One of the biggest reasons is that vehicles are made better than before, making it take longer for one to become a “Beater.”
 Another reason is an increase in the popularity of financing.
-If you’re financing a vehicle for as many as 84 or 96 months, it only makes sense that you’ll hold on to the vehicle as opposed to trading it in.
+If you’re financing a vehicle for as many as 84 or 96 months, it only makes sense to hold on to it instead of trading it in.

-It’s impossible to fully predict what the future will have in store, but there are a few trends that we predict will happen.
+It’s impossible to fully predict what the future holds, but there are a few trends that we predict will happen.

 The biggest one: new technology is going to lead to new problems.